-- Avoid allowing CMS business users to create proxies. - Avoid configuring proxies to large branches of items. - Avoid allowing the number of proxy definitions to grow unbounded in production environments. - Carefully test the number of expected proxies in a test environment before releasing a solution into production.
+- Avoid allowing the number of proxy definitions to grow unbounded in production environments. - Carefully test the number of expected proxies in a test environment before releasing a solution into production.

 Sitecore recommends that you disable proxies in publishing target databases and configure the Master database to publish virtual items.